romana/vpc-router/README.md

 of a destination CIDR as well as the IP address of an EC2 instance, which should receive packets for any address in that CIDR.

-This program can be used either as a command line utility for a one-off operation, or it can be started in daemon mode.
-In the latter case, it will start to listen for REST-like requests on an HTTP port.
+This program can be used in various modes:

+* CLI mode: a command line utility for a one-off operation
+* Server mode: as a daemon listening for REST-like requests on an HTTP port
+* Watcher mode: as daemon that monitors changes to a config file and updates routes accordingly

 ## Installation